 Article

-Brain proton MR spectroscopy demonstrated neuronal injury and glial dysfunction in the frontal brain regions of long COVID patients with neuropsychiatric symptoms
+Neurometabolite concentrations show neuronal injury and glial dysfunction in the frontal brain regions of patients with neuropsychiatric symptoms of long COVID (proton MR spectroscopy study)

-In this study, the authors from the United States used brain proton magnetic resonance spectroscopy (MR spectroscopy) to investigate the neurometabolites that indicate neuroinflammation, neuronal damage, and glial dysfunction in patients with long COVID syndrome and neuropsychiatric symptoms.
+In this study, the authors from the United States used brain proton magnetic resonance spectroscopy (MR spectroscopy) to investigate neurometabolites that indicate neuroinflammation, neuronal damage, and glial dysfunction in patients with neuropsychiatric symptoms of long COVID syndrome.
 MR spectroscopy is a supplement to standard diagnostic MR imaging.
 Protons in different molecules have slightly different magnetic properties, and this difference enables MR spectroscopy to detect small molecules.
 Therefore, MR spectroscopy can reveal metabolic changes that precede pathological structural changes in the brain tissue.

 Glutamate (Glu) is the most abundant excitatory neurotransmitter, and gamma-aminobutyric acid (GABA) is the main inhibitory neurotransmitter in the mature central nervous system (CNS).
 The nervous system-specific metabolite N-acetyl aspartate (NAA) is synthesized from aspartate and acetyl-coenzyme A in neurons and is present at exceptionally high concentrations in the brain.
-It is a direct precursor for the enzymatic synthesis of the neuron-specific dipeptide N-acetyl aspartyl-glutamate, the most concentrated neuropeptide in the human brain.
+It is a direct precursor for the enzymatic synthesis of the most concentrated neuropeptide in the human brain, neuron-specific dipeptide N-acetyl aspartyl-glutamate.

 Brain Proton Magnetic Resonance Spectroscopy: Metabolic maps showing the ratio of MI and NAA